 Robert is a graduate of Paier School of Art and has been a professional artist for thirty-five years.
-His passion for art is matched by a natural talent to paint a wide variety of subjects, highlighted by expressive coastal scenes, intimate woodland pictorials and seasonal treks through the countryside.
-He has been inspired by the many pleasurable memories of his boyhood; which was spent joyfully fishing, and catching turtles and frogs.
+His passion for art is matched by a natural talent to paint a wide variety of subjects, highlighted by expressive coastal scenes, intimate woodland pictorials.
+Seasonal treks through the countryside. has inspired the many pleasurable memories of his boyhood which was spent joyfully fishing, and catching turtles and frogs.

-In 2012 Robert won two significant awards including the Robert Sanstrom Prize and GOLD MEDAL, at the National Society of Painters in Casein and Acrylic, and the Second Prize Award at the National Open Show of the New England Watercolor Society.
-Awards in 2011 include a first award in the New England Watercolor Society’s regional show at the Attleboro Museum, as well as, awards at the Salmagundi Show in NYC and from the New Haven Paint and Clay Club.
-In 2007 & 2013 he won the Stobart Award in the Annual International Marine Art Exhibition at the Maritime Gallery at Mystic Seaport.
+In 2012, Robert won two significant awards including the Robert Sanstrom Prize and GOLD MEDAL, at the National Society of Painters in Casein and Acrylic, and the Second Prize Award at the National Open Show of the New England Watercolor Society.
+Awards in 2011 include a First Award in the New England Watercolor Society’s regional show at the Attleboro Museum, as well as, awards at the Salmagundi Show in NYC and from the New Haven Paint and Clay Club.
+In 2007, 2013 and 2015 he won the Stobart Foundation Award in the annual International Marine Art Exhibition at the Maritime Gallery at Mystic Seaport Museum, Mystic, CT.

 Bob works in his studio in Avon, Ct and wherever the beauty of nature catches his eye.
 His paintings may be viewed at: Left Bank Gallery, Essex, CT, Arnould Gallery, Marblehead, MA, Art 3 Gallery, Manchester, NH, Images Art Gallery, Briarcliff Manor, NY; Elaine Beckwith gallery, Jamaica, VT, and the Maritime Gallery at Mystic Seaport, Mystic, CT.